ZorinGit/APOLLO11LANDER/README.md

 ### Code Modularization

 The sprawling `main.lua` file, with over 1.3k lines of code, presents an opportunity for better organization.
-The plan is to divide the code into smaller, focused files.
+The plan would to divide the code into smaller, focused files.
 Each major category, such as sound management, game states, and graphics rendering, will have its dedicated file.
 This modular approach would aim to streamline code navigation and facilitate future updates.

 ### Abstraction